sequence-sh/NuixConnector/documentation.md

 *Requires Nuix Version 6.2*

-A process that the searches a case for items and outputs the values of item properties.
+A step that the searches a case for items and outputs the values of item properties.
 The report is in CSV format.
-The headers are 'Key', 'Value', 'Path' and 'Guid' Use this inside a WriteFile process to write it to a file.
+The headers are 'Key', 'Value', 'Path' and 'Guid' Use this inside a WriteFile step to write it to a file.

 |Parameter    |Type    |Required|Summary                                                                                                                                                     |Example        |
 |:-----------:|:------:|:------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------:|:-------------:|